 Apotropaic marks have been found both within the Priory’s ecclesiastical buildings and the later private residence adapted from the West Range

-Prittlewell Priory was founded in 1180 by the Clunaic order of St Pancras of Lewes, East Sussex (Historic England 1998).
-Its construction had been preceded by a wooden Saxon church (later rebuilt in stone) immediately to its north.
-It was dedicated to St Mary.
+Prittlewell Priory was founded in 1180 by the Clunaic order of St Pancras of Lewes, East Sussex, dedicated to St Mary (Historic England 1998).
+Its construction had been preceded by a wooden Saxon church (later rebuilt in stone) immediately to its north of which only the partial remains of the south wall are still standing.

 Prittlewell was held in 1086 by Swein of Essex in demesne as a manor of 7½ hides.
 The record also notes pasture for 12 pigs, pasture for 200 sheep, and a church.
 The priory is first noted in a confirmation of the possessions of Lewes Priory (Sussex) by Ralph, Archbishop of Canterbury dated 1121, in which it is said to have been granted to Lewes by Robert, son of Swein (CRSBI 2026 ).